forcepusher/WebSocketRelay/Packages/com.bananaparty.websocketrelay/README.md

 ---

-Library boilerplate code and tests were AI-assisted, LLMs can't design OOP code like this anyway.
+Library boilerplate code and tests were AI-assisted, while design decisions and OOP is done by hand.
 And as always - beware it's all code.